Muslim women political leaders: Jordan

 She was proclaimed Queen by her husband on 7 February 1999.
 She uses her position to advocate for better education, health, and tribal community empowerment.
 She attempts to empower women and the youth within her own country.
 Jordan has many laws which discriminate against women, this is at odds with the opinion of the Royal Family.
-Globally, she works with the United Nation's Children's Fund and the United Nations Girls' Education Initiative, as well as promotes dialogues for tolerance between different cultures.
+Globally, she works with the United Nations Children's Fund and the United Nations Girls' Education Initiative, as well as promotes dialogues for tolerance between different cultures.
 She was also ranked in 2011 as one of the "World's Most Powerful Women" by Forbes.

 Political history by country

 Muslim women's roles and opportunities in public office vary depending on the country/region and the type of government in power.
 For this reason, one cannot generalize the subject of Muslim female political leaders.
 It is best to look at the histories of each country to get a better understanding of how Muslim women's roles have evolved over time.